-Zeta potential monitoring benefits are illustrated by the experiences of Aurora Water, water-treatment utility for Aurora, Colorado.
+Zeta potential monitoring benefits are illustrated by the experiences of Aurora Water, water treatment utility for Aurora, Colorado.
 One Aurora Water facility uses zeta potential as both an off- and on-line tool.
 Results show how on-line technology can reduce chemical usage costs and simplify process operation, leading to energy and other type savings.

 Aurora Water provides water for about 340,000 people and has three water purification facilities in the metro Denver-Aurora area.
 Aurora has a tradition of working with suppliers to beta test innovative equipment.
-A member of the Partnership for Safe Water program, sponsored by the U.S. Environmental Protection Agency, the American Water Works Association and other, Aurora Water plants are perennial winners of industry awards.
+A member of the Partnership for Safe Water program, sponsored by the U.S. Environmental Protection Agency, the American Water Works Association and others, Aurora Water plants are perennial winners of industry awards.

 The chemical and physical processes employed at water-purification facilities eliminate harmful organic, inorganic and bacterial contaminants to meet potable-water quality standards.
-Yet many water-purification facilities aren’t able to respond rapidly or efficiently to raw water chemical- or physical-characteristic fluctuation; nor are they able to assess the impact of system alterations on purification performance.
+Yet many water purification facilities aren’t able to respond rapidly or efficiently to raw water chemical- or physical-characteristic fluctuation; nor are they able to assess the impact of system alterations on purification performance.